 Natural Light: Your Best Friend

-When it comes to dating profile photography, lighting is everything.
-No matter how stylish your outfit or how iconic the location, if the lighting is poor, your photos suffer.
+When it comes to dating profile photography, lighting is the single most important technical variable.
+No matter how stylish your outfit or how iconic the location, poor lighting undermines everything else.

 Tips for Great Lighting: